ictvoip/ictvoip-docs/docs/source/modules/fusionpbx/api_endpoints.rst

 **Authentication Requirements:**

-* No username or password required for whitelisted IPs.
+* API username / password & whitelisted IPs.
 * Requests from non-whitelisted IPs will be denied and logged.
 * Whitelist is managed in `chkcon_whitelist.conf`.